thedynamiclinker/sudocode/bin/bash.md

 1: ...

 0: If you want, you can help me fix this one and we can send it upstream together.
-It's just some extremely convoluted C code that's been maintained by one guy named Chet for the past god knows how many years.
+It's just some extremely subtle && moderately ancient C code that's been maintained by one guy named Chet for the past god knows how many years.

 1: I'm not sure I'd be much help.
 I'm not very good at C.